- Price:$8695 // 7 nights / 6 days fishing

 The highlight of the month are the huge rainbows!
 After a full summer of feeding on salmon eggs and flesh, rainbows are at their fattest weights of the year.
 The salmon runs are complete by the end of the month and the biggest rainbows are still on the move feeding on anything they can grab in anticipation of the conclusion of the gluttonous summer.
 September and early October offer the angler the best opportunity to catch a real legendary monster Alaskan Rainbow over thirty inches on the Naknek or the Kvichak.
 Both rivers are also excellent venues for learning the two-handed or spey cast while swinging flies for the big boys.

 The weather is about the only thing you CANNOT count on with your trip to Alaska.
 Guests must plan on every type of weather to occur at anytime.
 Daytime temperatures range from cool to hot and rain showers can occur at any moment.
 On any given day you could see hot weather turn to cold, calm turn to windy, and sunny to rainy almost before your eyes.
-If you decide to visit Alaska a rain jacket is an absolute must.
+If you decide to visit Alaska, quality rain gear is an absolute must.
 Typically, June and July are a little warmer and drier than August and September.

 Although fishing is the predominant activity at Rapids Camp, we encourage non-angling companions to visit the lodge as well.
 We frequently send families and small children to the lodge every season and it is a total homerun.
-Perhaps the best way to see Alaska’s beautiful countryside, wildlife, and wilderness is on a fly-out fishing trip.
-Although daily activities are oriented around fishing, guests at RCL can detour to enjoy some wildlife viewing, an Eskimo village, go on a hike, etc…
+Perhaps the best way to see Alaska’s gorgeous wilderness, scenery, and wildlife is on a fly-out fishing trip.
+Although daily activities are oriented around fishing, guests at RCL can detour to enjoy some wildlife viewing, visit an indigenous village, go on a hike, etc.

 Get ready to see a lot of bears!
 Katmai National Park has one of the densest populations of brown bears in Alaska (more than 2000).
 First time Alaskan anglers are blown away, but by the end of the week bears are almost an afterthought.
 Nearly every river system is flooded with brown bears during the annual summer run of salmon.
-You will share the river with bears doing fishing on their just about every day.
-Rapids Camp Guides are well versed in bear etiquette, and will train anglers on the proper protocol when bears are encountered.
+You will share the river with bears doing fishing of their just about every day.
+Rapids Camp guides are well versed in bear etiquette, and will train anglers on the proper protocol when bears are encountered.
 Although the guides are armed with shotguns in bear country, bad bear incidents are rare in Alaska.
 Since 1996, Rapids Camp Lodge has not had a single run-in with an aggressive bear.
-They are usually docile creatures as well as a memorable and integrated part of the Alaskan fishing experience.
+Bears usually want to avoid a close encounter as much as you do, and they are a memorable and integrated part of the Alaskan fishing experience.